-• Ideas for Launching Reading Workshop
+Ideas for Launching Reading Workshop

 Students will know: (Goals) Students will be able to: (Teaching Points) BEND I: Establishing a Reading Life Goal: Readers build reading lives.
 Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
 Channel students to be nose-in-the-book readers.
 (Session 1) Make assessment as efficient as possible.
 (Session 2) Continue to assess and use every means possible to get the right books to resistant readers.
 (Session 3) Scaffold children's retelling.
 (Session 4) Assess and develop envisioning skills.
 (Session 5) Support students to lift the level of their work with Envisioning and Character Traits.
 (Session 6) Readers will learn to grow solid, grounded ideas, by reading intensely, aware that everything counts.
 (Session 1 pg 4-12) Readers choose books they can read fluently and understand well.
 (Session 2 pg 13-20) Assessment Day: This day is dedicated to assessment (see assessment section for unit 1 pre-assessment) Readers will work together to devise systems and procedures to help them find books they want to read (Session 3: Student-driven Inquiry Lesson pg 22-30) Suggested Inquiries: How can we create a system in our classroom that will help all of the readers in (your class) find books they want to read?
 How could Book Talks help us to create a system to find books we want to read?
 Readers retell only the part they just read and summarize the earlier parts that lead up to this part.
-(Session 4 pg 31-41) Readers envision their stories using all their senses not just their eyes, seeing & hearing inside the text (Session 5 pg 42-50) Readers set goals to lift the level of their reading work by studying their own thinking and refer to ways to make their thinking even better.
+(Session 5 pg 31-41) Readers set goals to lift the level of their reading work by studying their own thinking and refer to ways to make their thinking even better.
 (Session 6 pg 51-60) use the learning progression.